MyTrails store the GPX files for tracks you have recorded in

 - just sending MyTrails to the background (using the Home button) stops using the GPS

 - actually quitting (using the Back button) is still better: when you next start it, MyTrails will know to start recording a new track

-Note that MyTrails doesn’t ask if you have already paused track recording.
-You can also use the Pause button in the recording notification to stop recording; if MyTrails is in the background, it will not use the GPS.
+Note that MyTrails doesn’t ask about quitting if you have already paused track recording.
+You can also use the Pause button in the recording notification to stop recording.

 If you find this confusing, you can enable a Quit option to the navigation menu in MyTrails > Preferences > Other.